YLtryingcode/DataVisualization/assignment3&4.md

 "Exhibit 1", Accessed September 20, 2023. https://www.mckinsey.com/industries/automotive-and-assembly/our-insights/autonomous-drivings-future-convenient-and-connected

-This data visualization is from McKinsey's report *'Autonomous driving’s future: Convenient and connected'*  and it is meant to demonstrate the significant increase in revenue by all levels of autonomous driving by 2035 as suggested by the title of the visualization, 'Passenger car advanced driver-assistance systems and the autonomous-driving system could create $300 billion to $400 billion in revenues by 2035'.When first approaching this data visualization, my attention was drawn to the different shades of blue and grey boxes that form a block for each year.
+This data visualization is from McKinsey's report *'Autonomous driving’s future: Convenient and connected'*  and it is meant to demonstrate the significant increase in revenue by all levels of autonomous driving by 2035 as suggested by the title of the visualization, 'Passenger car advanced driver-assistance systems and the autonomous-driving system could create $300 billion to $400 billion in revenues by 2035'.
+When first approaching this data visualization, my attention was drawn to the different shades of blue and grey boxes that form a block for each year.
 My initial interpretation was that those are different levels different level of autonomous driving and their revenue size will grow differently for each level and together they form the entire industry revenue growth.
-The message itself is not hard to receive, but it took me a while to identify what each individual box meant since tree map is not meant to be compared to each other to demonstrate growth.
-It was hard to come to a clear conclusion as the title states.
+The message itself is not hard to receive, but it took me a while to identify what each individual box meant since tree map is not meant to be compared to each other to demonstrate growth over time.
+Therefore the visualization makes it hard to come to the conclusion as the title states.
 In addition, for the general audience who is not familiar with autonomous driving, the meanings of terms levels 1-4 are unclear, especially with how different levels are related to advanced-driver-assistance systems (ADAS) and autonomous driving (AD).
 It took me an additional search to learn about what each level means.
 Level 1 & 2 belong to ADAS and level 3 & 4 belong to AD.
 Lack of this this information makes the graph seem incomplete and not very reader-friendly for general public.

 Overall, this data visualization is very useful and does seem true to its data.
 It does have a clean look which give it a decent aesthetic score and it will inspire audience to share the main message to others.
 However, the design of the visualization and the main message it tries to deliver are not well aligned with each other which makes it lacks intuitiveness.
 The different size of the block over the year make it lacks of perceptibility.

 ## Sketch

 ### Sktech idea: